 Investing in general is a risky business.
 Investing in cryptocurrencies is even riskier.
 But if everything goes well, the potential reward is huge.

 Many critics contend that cryptocurrencies are a massive bubble that will eventually explode.
 The autocratic Chinese and Russian governments have effectively banned them, and U.S. regulators have been sniffing around for several years (and even tax their earnings as capital gains).

 Then you have bitcoin itself.
-Despite losing value in early 2019 (and again in March of 2020), bitcoin has roared back to over $11,000 a coin, its highest valuation in years.
+Despite losing value in early 2019 (and again in March of 2020), bitcoin has roared back to its highest valuation in years.
 So if bitcoin can maintain its relevancy and value (based on consumer consensus), then bitcoin cash could become irrelevant.
 No need for two competing-yet-overlapping cryptocurrencies.